Twigie/WOTLKDataCollector/README.md

 If you are using this addon for Project-Epoch please send your WOTLKDataCollector.lua file to @twigie via discord Example Path: \Documents\WorldOfWarcraft\Epoch\WTF\Account\TWIGIE\Kezan\Xela\SavedVariables\WOTLKDataCollector.lua

+Disable any quest automation as it needs time to cache the rewards for them to be scanned.

 # Current Capabilities
 Saves creature data on the following events:
 GOSSIP_SHOW, MERCHANT_SHOW, TAXIMAP_OPENED, BANKFRAME_OPENED, TRAINER_SHOW, QUEST_DETAIL